arcVaishali/InstaDapp/README.md

 ## How we built it
 Building **InstaDapp** involved a multidisciplinary approach, blending **web development**, **blockchain technology**, and **user interface design**.
 Here are the key components of our journey:

 - Frontend Development: We designed an intuitive and aesthetically pleasing user interface, mirroring the familiar Instagram experience.
 This involved React.js, HTML, CSS, and JavaScript.
+We made sure to keep the design of our web3site simple and familiar.
+Also as part of our Minimum Viable Product, we have incorporated limited functionality into the project but we aim to leverage this project add many other real time, location specific and dynamic data.

 - Backend Development: Our backend, powered by robust server-side technologies, handles user authentication, post storage, and profile management.
 This involved Node.js and for the database part we used MongoDB.
+Our backend and database is robust and neatly coded with features like likes, comments, auth, signup, login, POST posts in the database and GET posts from the database, though some of these functionalities couldn't be integarted with the frontend due to shortage of time like, likes and comments functionality.

 - Blockchain Integration: The heart of **InstaDapp** is its integration ..............................,allowing users to mint NFTs from their posts.